 Sometimes a pregnant woman gains weight because she is retaining fluid.
-Fluid may be retained because when she lies flat, the enlarging uterus interferes with blood flow from the legs back to the heart.
+Fluid may be retained later in pregnancy because when she lies flat, the enlarging uterus interferes with blood flow from the legs back to the heart.
 Lying on one side, preferably the left side, for 30 to 45 minutes 2 or 3 times a day may relieve this problem.
 Wearing elastic support stockings may also help.

-Drugs and Dietary Supplements:
+Drugs and dietary supplements:

 Generally, avoiding drugs during pregnancy is best.
 However, drugs must sometimes be used (see Drug Use During Pregnancy).
 A pregnant woman should check with her doctor before taking any drug—including nonprescription (over-the-counter) drugs, such as aspirin, or medicinal herbs—particularly during the first 3 months.